-Appendix 3: Installation and Use of the Optional Blower and Thermodisc
+Appendix 2: Installation and Use of the Optional Blower and Thermodisc

-An optional blower can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+An optional blower can be installed on the back of the stove model CB00003 (included on model CB00013) to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
-You can purchase this option through your CENTURY dealer.
-Make sure to specify this part number: # AC02050.
+You can purchase this option through your Century dealer.
+Make sure to specify this part number: # AC02050